-Year of Graduate Study Conditions for remaining in Funding Eligible Standing 1 Enroll in at least 9 hours of courses each semester.
+Year of Graduate Study Conditions for remaining in Minimally Acceptable Standing 1 Enroll in at least 9 credit hours of courses each semester.
 Maintain a high level of quality in all graduate work.
 Active in classroom and in official Department activities (including graduate colloquia).
 Enroll in PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum.
 Complete PHIL 7010: Proseminar.
 Master's students should form a Supervisory Committee by the end of their 2nd semester.
 2 Complete PHIL 7010: Proseminar a second time.
 Enroll in PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum.
-Enroll in at least 9 hours of courses.
+Enroll in at least 9 credit hours of courses each semester.
 Maintain a high level of quality in all graduate work.
 Be active in classroom and in official Department activities (including graduate colloquia).
+Complete, Defend & Submit Thesis or Best Paper 3-4 (only if necessary) Enroll in 1-9 hours of courses (consult with Director of Graduate Studies each term to determine exact number of hours required).
+Enroll in or attend PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum (consult with Director of Graduate Studies each term to determine whether enrollment or attendance is required).
+Be active in official Department activities (including graduate colloquia).
 Complete, Defend & Submit Thesis or Best Paper

-3-4 (only if necessary) Enroll in 1-9 hours of courses (consult with Director of Graduate Studies each term to determine exact number of hours required).
-Enroll in or attend PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum (consult with Director of Graduate Studies each term to determine whether enrollment or attendance is required).
-Be active in official Department activities (including graduate). (only if Practicum (consult with Director of Graduate Studies each term to · Complete, Defend & Submit Thesis or Best Paper